myADLM/ADLM-2025-Data-Challenge/indigo/backend/design.md

 After chunking, there are 105,520 text blobs to search through.

+There are approximately 50 million tokens in the text corpus after my pre-processing.

+I am using the low-price Amazon Nova Liteto contextualize the chunks.
+It has a 300k token context window, which is well above the largest document+chunk size of ~90k tokens (LabDocs/FDA/Microbiology/K191288_REVIEW.pdf).

 #### Vector Database
 Once the chunks are prepared and annotated, I use the gpt-3.5-turbo model to embed the chunks into a vector database.